Application Due Date

 Student Admissions and Outcomes

 Like most clinical psychology programs we work on a mentor model where each student is assigned to work with a primary research mentor.
-These mentors can come from our core or affiliated faculty.
-The following faculty currently accept students in the Clinical Psychology PhD Program:
+These mentors can come from our core or associate faculty.
+The following faculty members currently accept students in the Clinical Psychology PhD Program:

 - Kevin J. Armstrong, Ph.D.